jkkomm/BioM2/README.md

 ## Prediction
-if you want to predict the phenotype.
+To predict the phenotype, follow these steps.
 ```
 library(mlr3verse)
 library(caret)